 This video from George Eastman House sums it up well.

-WHY ARE YOU USING SUCH AN OLD PHOTOGRAPHIC PROCESS?
+WHY DID YOU USE SUCH AN OLD PHOTOGRAPHIC PROCESS?

 After a long time working at the highest level in digital photography, I started using wet collodion so that I could get back in touch with what it takes to make a photograph.
 After all, that’s what I really loved about photography as a youngster.

-Although the finished plates are extraordinarily beautiful, that’s not the primary reason I’m using this old process: wet plate collodion has proved to be the key to unlocking engagement with the lifeboat volunteers as well as my online followers, enabling me to tell the story that was waiting to be told in a compelling way.
+Although the finished plates are extraordinarily beautiful, that’s not the primary reason I used this old process: wet collodion proved to be a key to unlocking engagement with the lifeboat volunteers as well as my online followers, enabling me to tell the story that was waiting to be told in a compelling way.

 In short, I feel it’s important to remember that every good project starts with the story, not with the way it’s made.